-There will be a meeting with you to discuss your financial responsibility for the pregnancy.
 Despite the personal nature of the doctor-patient relationship, the practice of medicine is a business.
 We agree to be responsible for taking care of you and your unborn baby to the best of our ability.
 In return, you agree to be responsible for paying your share of all fees and charges incurred.
-You will be asked to review and sign an agreement called the Obstetrical Fees Policy.